 Unless it was done by her.
-In which case, she was okay with it.
+In which case, at the moment she was okay with it.

 Perspective: Sharon hated it at the moment.
 At the very least, she was planning to postpone justice long enough to buy half a pharmacy.

 And she definitely wanted to yell at the St. Joe's administration for not forcing their students to get the flu shot.
 Who cared what a bunch of irresponsible teenagers wanted?
-They didn't get sick, they just carried it blithely and then inflicted it on innocent others!
-That was reckless endangerment in the second degree and it was illegal and it just. wasn't. fair!
+They didn't get sick!
+They just carried the virus blithely and then inflicted it on innocent others, and that was reckless endangerment in the second degree and it was illegal and it just. wasn't. fair!

-Her indignation abated again when she walked into the living room and Rusty looked up nervously from the couch and he was just so genuinely concerned when he asked: "Everything okay…?"
-Of course, it would've been better if he hadn't followed it immediately by, "We're already fifteen minutes late," but at least he'd bothered to ask how things were, first…
+Her indignation abated again when she walked into the living room and Rusty glanced up nervously from the couch and looked so genuinely concerned when he asked: "Everything okay…?"
+Of course, it would've been better if he hadn't followed it immediately by, "We're already fifteen minutes late,"... but at least he'd bothered to inquire after her well-being, first.

 Sharon grabbed the coffee mug from the table and drank half of it in one go, but the relief only lasted as long as it took the warm liquid to slide down her throat.
 Her sigh was a little shaky when she put the mug down.

 "Sharon?"
 Rusty was starting to fidget in his seat.
 "Are you like, sick or something?"